rmoragues/MDWProject/DataFlowDiagramDictionary.md

 Processes:

-  Code Streams -
+  Code Streams - Passes code to be checked and verified, as well as to send CPE information.

-  Seperate CPE Information -
+  Seperate CPE Information - Seperates the information to be sent into the NIST database.

   Verify Project Information -

   Manage Project Information -

-  Policies Generator -Allows the Corporate Manager to create and edit policies for projects
+  Policies Generator - Allows the Corporate Manager to create and edit policies for projects.

   Manage CPE Information -